 - Drag the mouse while simultaneously holding Shift and the mouse’s left click.
 Let go when you have reached the desired length.

-- You can change the color of the line through the toolbar’s “Shape Styles” section.
+- You can change the line’s color through the toolbar’s “Shape Styles” section.

 5. Use Quick Parts